heavyai/heavydb/docs/MapDGuide.md

 * `line_delimiter` a single-character string for terminating each line.
 The default is `"\n"`.
 * `threads` number of threads for doing the data importing.
 The default is the number of CPU cores on the system.

+Note: by default the CSV parser assumes one row per line.
+To import a file with multiple lines in a single field, specify `threads = 1` in the `WITH` clause.

 Example:
 ```
 COPY tweets from '/tmp/tweets.csv' WITH (nulls = 'NA');